micknowsbest/Spectrum-BreakThru.org/README.md

 We're a social group wanting to share experiences and memory's with each other.
 We strive to help Individuals with diverse abilities to interact with one another to gain independence in group settings.

-There are a few links at the top of the page:
+There are a few links at the top of our website at https://spectrumbreakthru.org we try to copy the format to github and vise verse:

 Home - Take you to the Home page